Saturday, May 9, 2015

 CNBC: Gates Needs a Burger

 I am writing this with a rag in one hand so I can wipe my apoplectic spit off the computer screen.
 I am watching a "Squawk Box" clip.
-That's a show on CNBC, which is, they say "the ultimate 'pre-market' morning news and talk program, where the biggest names in business and politics tell their most important stories."And apparently yesterday's important story included letting Bill Gates, Warren Buffet and Charlie Munger shoot off their amateur hour mouths about public education.
+That's a show on CNBC, which is, they say "the ultimate 'pre-market' morning news and talk program, where the biggest names in business and politics tell their most important stories."And apparently yesterday's important story included letting Bill Gates, Warren Buffett and Charlie Munger shoot off their amateur hour mouths about public education.
 If you want a more measured and grown-up take on this, I recommend Valerie Stauss, an actual journalist at the Washington Post.

 I don't get it.
 After years of this, I still don't get it.
 Was Bill Gates elected to some education-related office?
 Was he appointed by somebody who was elected?
 Did he develop a reputation for educational expertise based on his experience, knowledge, research, demonstrated success-- anything?
 So why the hell are we still listening to him?
 I mean-- I'll give him this.
 While other rich guys are busy buying elections, so they can have power over the people who have power, Gates has simply skipped ahead and bought the power.

-But after examining the clip, I think it's possible that Buffet and Gates had a bet-- "Let's see who can make the most insupportable statements about education in under eight minutes.
+But after examining the clip, I think it's possible that Buffett and Gates had a bet-- "Let's see who can make the most insupportable statements about education in under eight minutes.
 Winner gets Rhode Island."

 Gah.
 The clip is over at Strauss's blog, and other places.
 I'm going to watch it for you.
 I recommend you not watch it yourself, because it's a beautiful weekend and there's no reason to ruin it.